sbabic/swupdate/doc/source/swupdate.rst

 Requirements
 ------------

-There are only a few libraries that are required to compile swupdate.
+There are only a few libraries that are required to compile SWUpdate.

 - mtd-utils: internally, mtd-utils generates libmtd and libubi.
-  They are commonly not exported and not installed, but they are linked by swupdate to reuse the same functions for upgrading MTD and UBI volumes.
+  They are commonly not exported and not installed, but they are linked by SWUpdate to reuse the same functions for upgrading MTD and UBI volumes.
 - openssl: required with the Webserver
 - LUA: liblua and the development headers.